gitjainnew/3000seniorassis/docs/index.rst

      <h2>What Is the $3000 Senior Assistance Program?</h2>
      <p>
-       The <strong><a href="https://www.google.com/url?q=https%3A%2F%2Fbcetsamba.in%2Fhow-to-apply-for-3000-senior-assistance-program%2F&sa=D&sntz=1&usg=AOvVaw1u4eX1uY4wuifnJc3esS6f" target="_blank">$3000 Senior Assistance Program</a></strong> is a group of financial aid opportunities available to older adults in the United States.
+       The <strong>$3000 Senior Assistance Program</strong> is a group of financial aid opportunities available to older adults in the United States.
 It provides up to $3000 in financial support through established government programs such as Supplemental Security Income (SSI), Supplemental Nutrition Assistance Program (SNAP), Low Income Home Energy Assistance Program (LIHEAP), and Medicare.
      </p>
      <p>
        These benefits help seniors afford daily essentials like food, medication, energy bills, and healthcare services.
-Applications are processed via official portals like <a href="https://www.ssa.gov" target="_blank">SSA.gov</a> and <a href="https://www.benefits.gov" target="_blank">Benefits.gov</a>.
+Applications are processed via official portals like SSA.gov and Benefits.gov.
      </p>

      <h2>How to Apply for the $3000 Senior Assistance Program</h2>
      <p>Follow these steps to check your eligibility and begin your application:</p>
      <ol>
-       <li>Go to the program site at <strong><a href="https://www.google.com/url?q=https%3A%2F%2Fbcetsamba.in%2Fhow-to-apply-for-3000-senior-assistance-program%2F&sa=D&sntz=1&usg=AOvVaw1u4eX1uY4wuifnJc3esS6f" target="_blank">3000 Senior Assistance Program</a></strong>.</li>
+       <li>Go to the program site at <strong>3000 Senior Assistance Program</strong>.</li>
        <li>Select “Check Eligibility” or “Apply Now.”</li>
        <li>Enter your full name, date of birth, ZIP code, and income information.</li>
        <li>Upload any required documentation including government-issued ID, proof of income, or benefit statements.</li>